 Throughout 2020-21 the Trust continued to liaise with and support the Partnership in the development of the project and NHLF application.
-It also made available all the reports and plans that it had produced in previous years, including the research, data and digital models of Mavisbank produced in 2018-20.
+It also made available all the reports and plans it had produced in previous years, including the research, data and digital models of Mavisbank produced in 2018-20.

-However, with the onset of the coronavirus pandemic in early 2020, circumstances changed dramatically.
+However, the onset of the coronavirus pandemic in early 2020 changed circumstances dramatically.
 The development and scheduling of work for the application was subject to major disruption and the NHLF deadline deferred.
-Despite some important elements of the application process being difficult to deliver effectively, e.g. engagement with the community on plan proposals, an application was submitted successfully in February 2021.
+Despite some important elements of the application process being difficult to deliver effectively, e.g. engagement with the community on plan proposals, an application was submitted in February 2021.
+Despite reaching the final twelve projects under consideration in the UK-wide selection process, sadly, the HES/LT project application was rejected in June 2021.